heyzec/chaquopy_flutter/README.md

+## Fork

+This is a fork of https://github.com/jaydangar/chaquopy_flutter.

+It is a dependency for my other project https://github.com/heyzec/realtime-mahjong-trainer.

+The changes made are minor and taken from https://github.com/jaydangar/chaquopy_flutter/issues/47#issuecomment-1656936687.

 ## Chaquopy Flutter plugin

 This is an unofficial Chaquopy Flutter plugin to run Python code on Android.
 This is the simplest version, where you can write your code and run it.